Railfan (video game): Train Simulator series

-Railfan is a franchise among Ongakukan's popular Train Simulator series and it is followed by Actainment's Railfan: Taiwan High Speed Rail which was released in Asia in 2007.
+Railfan is a franchise among Ongakukan's popular Train Simulator and was followed by Actainment's Railfan: Taiwan High Speed Rail which was released in Asia in 2007.

 Railfan lines

 The software is based on three independent lines located in Chicago, Tokyo and Kyoto, Osaka.
 Series producer and Ongakukan CEO Minoru Mukaiya's team has captured each line in Full HD, including the stations which are located either in Illinois or in Japan.

 JR East Chūō Main Line (Tokyo)

 Available line in Tokyo is the East Japan Railway Company Chūō Main Line from the Mitaka Station to the Tokyo Station.
 Rolling stock is the JR201 (201系).
 Stations are available in the following order: